guinuxbr/infinite-dogs/README.md

 ## Contact

-If you want to contact me you can send an email to guinuxbr@gmail.com.
+If you want to contact me you can email <guinuxbr@gmail.com>.

-## License
+## Licence

-This project uses the following license: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
+This project uses the following licence: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).